“He is a barrister of considerable judgement, maturity and conscientiousness.”

 - Shaw v HM Coroner for Leicester EWCA Civ 294 apparent bias of a coroner in 3 week inquest.

-- R v Singh-Mann and Others Court of Appeal – successful £21 million fraud prosecution against 3 defendants resulting in 7 years imprisonment.
-Case is authority on the content of a judge’s summing up.
+- R v Singh-Mann and Others EWCA 717 Court of Appeal – successful £21 million fraud prosecution against 3 defendants sentenced to 7 years imprisonment.
+Authority on the content of a summing up.

-- R v Singhal, R v Eskander and R v Hussain – successful defences in 2014 and 2015 of doctors accused of sexual assaults
+- R v Singhal, R v Eskander, R v Hussain, R v Fish – successful defences in 2014, 2015 and 2017 of doctors accused of sexual assaults

 - R v Bell – Court of Appeal successful murder prosecution (25 years minimum) and is authority on the “double jeopardy rule”.